 The Board also provides a grievance process that is designed to achieve prompt and equitable resolution of formal complaints of sexual harassment through a formal investigation and adjudication of the allegations in the complaint or through informal resolution processes.

 Affected individuals are encouraged to report sexual harassment in accordance with the process below before filing a formal complaint to initiate the grievance process.

-A. PROHIBITED BEHAVIOR
+A. Prohibited Behavior

 The Board expressly prohibits sexual harassment by students, employees, Board members, volunteers, or visitors.
-"Visitors" includes, but is not limited to, parents, family members, community members, vendors, and contractors.
+"Visitors" includes, but is not limited to, parents, family members, community members, vendors, contractors, and other persons doing business with or performing services for the school system.